AdyGCode/xxx-iot-server/README.md

 ## Features

 * Listens to an MQTT topic and Receives data
-* Store received sensor (environment) data to a MySQL database (table)
+* Store received sensehat (environment) data to a MySQL database table
-* Store received sensor hardware data to a MySQL database (table)
+* Store received sensor hardware data to a MySQL database table

 ## Requirements

-This code presumes certain hardware is being used.
+This code presumes certain hardware is in use.

 #### Hardware: